 NOTE: As of 4/6/16 I have updated the mathematics of this here at this blog post.
 It's still astounding.

-See this guy below, front left dancing?
-He's wearing a standard medieval shirt.
-It has a yoke, a bit of smocking and gathering around the neck, armholes, and the wrists would be banded, so he could tie or button them close.
+See this guy below, lying asleep under the tree?
+And the guys still working in the field?
+They're all wearing a standard medieval shirt.
+It has a yoke, a bit of smocking and gathering around the neck, armholes, and the wrists would be banded, so they could tie or button them close.

 Oh, and in the middle ages, it would be expected that all of the inside sleeves would be finished.
 This was all done by hand.
 A practiced seamstress could probably sew it in 7 hours.
 But that's not all that would go into the making.
 There's the cloth.
 A shirt like this would take about 5 yards of cloth, and it would be a fine weave: the Knoxville Museum of Art estimates two inches an hour.
 So 4(yards)*36(inches)/2 = 72 hours.
 (I'm a weaver - or at least I used to be - so this sounds accurate to me.)
 Okay, so hand weaving and hand sewing would take 79 hours.
 Now the estimate for spinning has always been complex, so stick with me for a minute: Yardage of thread for 4 yards of cloth, one yard wide (although old looms often only wove about 24" wide cloth), and requires 25 threads per inch, so: